kaBeech/serious-shanns/README.md

 - Adds a Light weight style
 - Adds Italic styles for each weight style

-## Any issues?
+## Any Issues?

-If you notice any, please feel free to open an issue!

-The Light weight version could use some refining still (the height and x-height seem to be off for some glyphs).
-I improved the x-height for the Light Italic style (where it was especially noticable) but I have not yet improved Light Original

-There are some horizontal alignment issues with t/T's and f's in the Italic styles
+If you notice any, please open an issue here!
+It is far more likely that I have done something wonky than it is that your favorite terminal emulator, IDE, browser, etc has a bug affecting Serious Shanns 😉

 ## See Also